Neamar/featureless-job-queue/README.md

 * The library uses `BLPOP` to process jobs, so you'll have one Redis connection per call to `.process`
 * If you never use `.create` from a worker, you won't have a second connection.
 From the moment you use `.create`, a new connection is established with Redis (since `BLPOP` is blocking and can't be used again) and maintained for performance.
 * See https://github.com/Neamar/featureless-job-queue/issues/1 for a detailed breakdown of the performance improvement you can expect when switching from Kue to featureless-job-queue.

+## Does it work?
+This library is currently used in various productions environment.
+The biggest one I know of handles more than 45 millions tasks a day with less than 8 open Redis connections.